icinganalysis/icinganalysis.github.io/content/messinger.md

 Title: Messinger
 Category: NACA

 tags: thermodynamics
 status: draft

-> ###_""freezing-fraction," which denotes the proportion of the impinging liquid which freezes in the impingement region"_
+> ###_""freezing-fraction" denotes the proportion of the impinging liquid which freezes in the impingement region"_

 #B. L. Messinger, "Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed" [^1]

 ![Figure 1.
 Modes of energy transfer for an unheated airfoil in icing conditions.
 Image from Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.
 It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).](images/messinger/Figure1.png)
 > Modes of energy transfer for an unheated airfoil in icing conditions.

 ##Summary
-The "freezing fraction" is defined
+The term "freezing fraction" is defined

 ##Key points

-1. key point 1
+1. Heat balance equations for a wet surface are presented.
+2. The term "freezing fraction" is defined
+3. Example calculations are provided
+4. Icing wind tunnel test data is provided

 ##Abstract